How to spend no more than 30% of income: the advice of a retired millionaire at 35

 The first rule is the most important, and it has little to do with money.
 It is about a sufficient desire to achieve a goal to make it your top priority.

-“I had a great salary, and I did a good job.
+“I had a great salary and I was doing my job well.
 But I was afraid to go to work every day.
 I didn't like having a boss or sitting on performance reviews.
-Meetings, work conflicts and long trips to work were tiring.
-So, I decided to make early retirement my main goal, ”writes Adcock.
+Meetings, work conflicts and long commutes to work were exhausting.
+So I decided to make early retirement my primary goal, ”writes Adcock.

 2. Actively increase your income

-“Despite the fact that I earned a six-figure sum, I always thought about how I can use my skills to actively increase my income,” Adcock writes.
+“Even though I was making six figures, I was always thinking about how I can use my skills to actively increase my income,” Adcock writes.

 On the subject: 15 most affordable cities in the US for retirement